TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 - Choosing a dentist at the appointment

 See all dentists:
+GET
-GET /api/dentist  - Can select dentist id
+/api/dentist  - Can choose dentist

+POST
+/api/appointment - Create an appointment and insert the choosed dentist

 - As a dentist, being able to see only my appointments